MLacra/data_science_notebooks/project 4 - Predicting Default Risk/README.md

 are the most important predictor variables.

 _3.4.2.
-Please show the p-values or variable importance charts for all of your predictor variables._
+Show the p-values or variable importance charts for all of the predictor variables._

 Variable importance can be found below.

 ![Boosted model - variable importance](figures/boosted_var_imp.png)